Harsha-21-hub/S-Suite/SCharge/README.md

 # 🔋 S Charge

-S Charge is a lightweight Android battery monitoring and smart charging application designed as part of the **S Suite** ecosystem.
+S Charge is a lightweight Android battery monitoring and charging-control application developed as part of the **S-Suite** ecosystem.

-It provides real-time battery telemetry, battery health and capacity analysis, calibration, charging-session monitoring, and optional **Smart Charge** control on rooted devices with compatible kernels.
+It provides live battery telemetry, battery capacity and health analysis, calibration, charging-session monitoring, battery analytics, notifications, and optional **Smart Charge** control on supported rooted devices.

-Built around a custom **Nothing OS-inspired** dot-matrix aesthetic, S Charge keeps battery information simple, local, and easy to understand.
+S Charge is designed to work locally on the device and does not require an internet connection.

 ---